-Research shows that sleeping in total darkness allows your body to produce as much of the hormone melatonin as possible.
+The new research did not evaluate why the eye mask was so beneficial, but previous research shows that sleeping in total darkness allows your body to produce as much of the hormone melatonin as possible.
 This is good because when your production of melatonin drops, you are at greater risk of breast and/or colorectal cancer and other health risks.

 What is Melatonin?

 Melatonin is a hormone that is naturally produced in your body.
 It is secreted by the pineal gland, which is buried deep in the brain.
 Melatonin is only produced at night and only when it is dark, which means that melatonin production peaks between 3:00 a.m. and 5:00 a.m. for most people.
 This hormone helps to regulate your circadian rhythm, which is like your body’s natural clock.
 When melatonin and several other chemicals are released, you feel drowsy and your body temperature lowers.
 In addition to this sleep-cycle function, melatonin also works as an antioxidant.
 This means that it can help prevent damage to your DNA that can result from aging, exposure to cancer-causing chemicals, or harmful rays from the sun.
 Preventing damage to DNA is important because DNA damage can cause cancer.

 There have been major advancements in technology over the last two centuries, one being the light bulb.
 Because of the light bulb (and electricity, in general), we are able to stay awake and active much later, so the night is not as dark as it used to be.
 Think of New York City: the city that never sleeps.
 Cities are so lit up at night that it can be hard to see the stars.
 This is referred to as “light pollution.”
 And, of course, even in the middle of nowhere, you can keep your lights on all night in your house.